-- All patients with bites or likely bites even if puncture marks are not seen.
-If possible, take the dead snake to the referral centre for identification. - " If the patient presents at the clinic with their own antivenom, contact the secondary level hospital for advice.
+- " All patients with bites or likely bites even if puncture marks are not seen.
+If possible, take the dead snake to the referral centre for identification.
+Referral centre will determine if antivenom is indicated. - " If patient presents at the clinic with their own antivenom, contact the secondary level hospital for advice (antivenom should be given as soon as possible, however administration may be considered even as late as 48-72 hours after the bite, if there is continued clinical deterioration indicating ongoing venom activity).

 South African Vaccine Producers (SAVP):

-Office hours: (011) 386 6062/6063/6078

-After hours: (011) 386 6000 or 071 680 9897
+Office hours: (011) 386 6062/6063/6078 After hours: (011) 386 6000 or 071 680 9897